lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Not necessary. |
 | Called on server? | No. |

-Called after the component's DOM has been updated the first time, immediately before [`updated()`](#updated) is called.

-You can implement `firstUpdated()` to perform one-time work after the component's DOM has been created.
+Implement `firstUpdated()` to perform one-time work after the component's DOM has been created.
+Some examples might include focusing a particular rendered element or adding a [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) or [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) to an element.

 ```js
 firstUpdated() {